 Ciantar, C., 2000.
 Sustainable development of refrigerator systems using replacement environmentally acceptable refrigerants.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as:

 |PDF (.pdf supplied by EThOS) - Submitted Version|